Bhanwar Jitendra Singh

 Bhanwar Jitendra Singh (born 12 June 1971) is a former Minister of State for Youth Affairs and Sports (Independent charge) and a former Minister of State for Defence, Government of India.
 He assumed this charge on 28 October 2012.
 Formerly, Singh was the Minister of State for Home Affairs, Government of India, a position that he assumed in July 2011.
 He was the Member of Parliament representing the Alwar constituency of Rajasthan.
 Jitendra Singh is a member of the Indian National Congress.
-He is the present titular Maharaja of Alwar and hence the cultural head of Naruka clan of Rajputs.
+He is the present cultural head of the Naruka clan of Rajputs.